NDiiong/Sql.Maid/README.md

 # Sqlserver Maid

-SQL Server Management Studio (SSMS) extension for...
+Sqlserver maid is a productivity extension for SQL Server Management Studio 1.x

 # Documentation